England policy

 Integrated Care Systems

 Integrated care systems (ICSs) are partnerships of organisations that work collectively to plan and deliver joined up health and care services which meet the needs of people who live and work in their area.
 ICSs aim to improve healthcare outcomes, tackle inequalities, enhance productivity and value for money, and help the NHS to support broader social and economic development.
+Integrated care boards (ICBs) are NHS organisations responsible for planning health services for their local population.
+There is one ICB in each ICS area.
+They manage the NHS budget and work with local providers of NHS services, such as hospitals and GP practices, to agree a joint five-year plan which says how the NHS will contribute to the areas integrated care strategy.

 The development of Integrated Care Systems (ICSs) provides an opportunity for speech and language therapists to influence the development and direction of new structures, plans and priorities.